mileweb/docs-content-cdn/docs/recipes/api-acceleration.md

 to reach the origin to ensure security.
 The `Host` header value is specified to be the one required by the origin.
 In this case, we can actually leave it empty because by default, CDN360 will pass the `Host` header value received from client to the origin.
-We also chose "Always Direct" to reach the origin without going though a parent cache.
+We also chose "Always Direct" to reach the origin without going through a parent cache.
 This is because we want to minimize latency and we know there is not going to be cache hit across different servers.
 <p align=center><img src="/docs/resources/images/recipes/api/origin.png" alt="create origin" width="600"></p>